InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

 ## IABTL managed SKAdnetwork ID list

 The IABTL managed list of SKAdNetwork IDs is to address the communication of large lists across complex programmatic supply chains where the use of `skadnetids` is not feasible.
 * IABTL SKAdNetwork ID List is used to transmit a range of IDs supported by an IAB Tech Lab SKAdNetwork ID List up to the max ID.
 This list would serve a similar purpose that the TCF 2.0 [Global Vendor List][8] serves to identify common IDs in a compact range.
-Primary use case is “intermediary" SSP to SSP to DSP integrations where sending a subset of IDs is not feasible.
+Primary use case is "intermediary" SSP to SSP to DSP integrations where sending a subset of IDs is not feasible.

-“IABTL SKAdNetwork ID List" is a common list of networks, DSPs, Advertisers and others who support Apple’s SKAdNetwork API.
+"IABTL SKAdNetwork ID List" is a common list of networks, DSPs, Advertisers and others who support Apple’s SKAdNetwork API.
 This list would serve a similar purpose that the TCF 2.0 [Global Vendor List][8] serves to identify common IDs in a compact range.
 It can be used in addition to the distributed lists supplied by SSPs and Networks or in place of those.

 In the IABTL list model, the total list of SKAdNetworks on a device should be the union of the IABTL list and raw SKAdNetworks IDs supplied in the bid stream minus those in the exclude list